GekkotaDev/presentation-sierra-verde-2025-12-10/slides.md

 - The Choro-Q games by far the biggest inspiration; a series of quirky car RPGs that have you going on adventures (e.g: become the president of the entire world)
 - Despite Electronic Arts™, Need For Speed admittedly has high quality level design
 - Forza Horizon rewarding the mere act of having fun driving.
+- The PlayStation inspired graphics of games such as Ultrakill

 :: right ::